2016 Hawaii Senate election

 The 2016 Hawaii Senate elections took place as part of the biennial United States elections.
 Hawaii voters elected state senators in 14 of the state senate's 25 districts.
 State senators serve four-year terms in the Hawaii Senate.

 The primary election took place on August 13, 2016.
 The general election also took place on November 8, 2016.
 Republican Sam Slom lost his bid for re-election, leaving the Democrats with no opposition in the Senate.

+Predictions

 Election results

 Source for primary results: Source for general election results: